jGrzyb/VerbNounClassifier/README.md

 # Verb Noun Classifier

-This is project that classifies nouns to verbs that they appear after.
-That allows to group nouns with similar meanings, nouns describing similar objects either belonging to tha same group of objects.
+This project is a simple semantic analyzer of Esperanto.
+It groups nouns based on what verb they appear after, which creates sets of nouns with simmilar meanings.

-To run this program you need to put into repo file text.txt in Esperanto that will be source file for a program.
-Alternatively you can run textGetter.py that will download Bible in Esperanto into that file.
+In order to run this program, you first need to provide text in Esperanto, that will serve as the basis of the analysis.
+You can either put your own text in `text.txt`, or run `textGetter.py` which will download the Bible in Esperanto from [sacred-texts.com](https://sacred-texts.com) and put it in said file.

-Results will appear in results.json file
+Afterwards, run `program.py`.
+Results of the analysis will appear in `results.json`.